cardboard-iguana/cardboard-iguana.com/log/2022-03-03-itprotv-comptia-security-plus.md

 Note that really, both the public and private keys in asymmetric encryption schemes and encrypt and decrypt messages - it's just that you don't use the public key to decrypt the actual message because *everyone* potentially has access to it.
 But the symmetry (heh) in asymmetric keys becomes apparent when you think about what a *signature* actually is - an encrypted hash of the plaintext.

 Finally, the public key in asymmetric cryptography is generally derived from the private key (but the reverse is not possible).
-This means that it's often (always?) possible to use the private half of an asymmetric keypair as a symmetric key (not that you'd actually *want* to do this...).
+This means that it's often (always?) possible to use the private half of an asymmetric keypair as a symmetric key (not that you'd actually *want* to do this…).

 In a fully asymmetric cryptosystem, each user has a public/private keypair, and uses the recipients public key to encrypt messages to them.
 This is expensive though, so in general asymmetric cryptography is used in one of two ways: